COVID-19 Retailer Resource Hub

 - transport, postal and warehousing (food logistics, delivery and grocery fulfilment)

-The exemption from the isolation rules for close contacts also applies to emergency services workers who are necessary for the delivery of critical services and who cannot
+- emergency services workers and healthcare workers who are necessary for the delivery of critical services and who cannot work from home

-For more information refer to Guidance on the exemption of critical workers from the Public Health (COVID-19 Self-Isolation) Order (No 4) 2021.
+For more information, please refer to the critical worker exemption from the Public Health (COVID-19 Self-Isolation) Order (No 4) 2021 (No 1).

 Public Health (COVID-19 General) Order 2021